-The TESS Group will ensure that all persons have a right to advice and to legal protection.
-This will be achieved by either by a person appointed by The TESS Group giving advice in confidence to any learner or staff member, or by referral to an external specialist source such as a solicitor or counselling agency.
+TESS will ensure that all persons have a right to advice and to legal protection.
+This will be achieved by either a person appointed by TESS giving advice in confidence to any apprentice, learner or staff member, or by referral to an external specialist source such as a solicitor or counselling agency.
 Time off from training or staff work will be given to attend external appointments until such matters are resolved.